seanTsmith/tequila/README.md

 Tequila es bueno!

 TODO:

+* change id field name to _id for primarykey
+* need to fix how getlist stores data to be just array and not paired values
 * refactor test-runner-node-server to put processing inside class files
-* finish getList remote
-* createFromHexString needs to be inside mongo class code keep IDs as strings all times
 * make filter work in getList
 * add visible attribute to attribute and default by type on creation
 * Finish INTERFACE design
+* why is store a model ? change to class ?

 CLASS DESIGN TODO: